musophob/gmailjitsu/README.md

 Some cool ways to customise `gmailjitsu` may or may not include:
 * [`alias` it](https://wiki.archlinux.org/index.php/bash#Aliases) - maybe something like 'gj', or 'heeeyawh!', or "gMaIlJiTsU".
 * run `gmailjitsu --settings` to save your Google account user name and/or password (if you dare).
+* Fashion some type of scheduled job that pipes output of a successful `gmailjitsu` call into some other place that will alert you if that important email comes in.

 ## TO-DO's ##